 Joining us can help you grow your experience and expertise, provide opportunities to meet people with diverse backgrounds and to contribute with meaningful purpose – as much as you feel able to offer.

 We’re always looking for help with planning and running events, lobbying decision-makers and influencers, fundraising and communication (e.g. social media, designing posters, writing articles and newsletters).

-Everyone is welcome to our monthly meetings, held on the second Wednesday of each month at 7.30 pm at the Friends' Meeting House, 43 St Giles, Oxford.
-This is the best way to find out more about our latest campaigns and to get involved in our activities.
+We meet on the second Wednesday of each month (except August) at 7.30 pm at the Quaker Meeting House, 43 St Giles, Oxford.
+You’re welcome to come along!

 Oxford Friends of the Earth is a licenced local group of Friends of the Earth England, Wales & Northern Ireland.